ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - This could be useful for creating new threads without being blocked by loader events
     - Threads with the `SkipLoaderInit` flag can be created using [`NtCreateThreadEx`](https://ntdoc.m417z.com/ntcreatethreadex)
 - `ntdll!LdrpMapAndSnapWork`
-  - An undocumented, global structure that `LoaderWorker` threads read from to get mapping and snapping work
+  - An undocumented, global structure that loader worker (`LoaderWorker` flag in `TEB.SameTebFlags`) threads read from to get mapping and snapping work
-  - The first member of this undocumented structure is an atomic reference counter that gets incremented whenever work is enqueued (`ntdll!LdrpQueueWork` function) to the global work queue (`ntdll!LdrpWorkQueue` linked list) and decremented whenever a `LoaderWorker` thread consumes work
+  - The first member of this undocumented structure is an atomic reference counter that gets incremented whenever work is enqueued (`ntdll!LdrpQueueWork` function) to the global work queue (`ntdll!LdrpWorkQueue` linked list) and decremented whenever a loader worker thread consumes work
-  - The undocumented structure is incremented by the `ntdll!TppWorkPost` function (called by `ntdll!LdrpQueueWork`) and decremented by the `ntdll!TppIopCallbackEpilog` function (called by thread pool internals in a `LoaderWorker` thread), which means this undocumented structure belongs to thread pool internals and so is a bit out of scope here
+  - The undocumented structure is incremented by the `ntdll!TppWorkPost` function (called by `ntdll!LdrpQueueWork`) and decremented by the `ntdll!TppIopCallbackEpilog` function (called by thread pool internals in a loader worker thread), which means this undocumented structure belongs to thread pool internals and so is a bit out of scope here

 Indeed, the Windows loader is an intricate and monolithic state machine.
 Its complexity stands out when put side-by-side with the simple glibc loader on Linux.
 This complexity helps explain why process creation on Linux is faster than on Windows.